brookshelley/brookshelley.github.com/content/posts/2018-08-11-posting-on-my-blog.md

 ---
 type: posts
-title: the old is new again
+title: The old is new again
 tags:
   - process
 date: 2018-08-11